What the Scene Misses

 The Nashville Scene has covered this city for forty years.
 They cover it well.
 They also cover it from one direction.

 Nashville Unseen exists because most cities deserve more than one voice in their alt-weekly aisle.
-We're not here to attack the Scene's journalism — we're here to add the perspective their commentary leaves out.
+We're not here to attack the Scene's journalism.
+We're here to add the perspective their commentary leaves out.

 That perspective is center-right and locally grounded.
 Skeptical of progressive overreach and of populist excess.
 Rooted in Middle Tennessee, focused on Metro Council, the General Assembly, and the policy debates that actually shape our neighborhoods.
 We steelman before we disagree, we cite our sources, and we end every piece with something a Nashville reader can actually do.

-If you're a Nashvillian who reads the Scene and finds yourself thinking "yes, but…" — this is for you.
+If you're a Nashvillian who reads the Scene and finds yourself thinking "yes, but…", this is for you.
 Get in touch.

 Editorial Principles